One of the most important metal roofing installation considerations is how much metal roofs cost.

 Steel roofs may be the most economical option if you are concerned about metal roofing prices.

-Steel is recyclable material, energy-efficient, eco-friendly, and highly durable.
+Steel is a recyclable material, energy-efficient, eco-friendly, and highly durable.

 However, remember that these roofs have a limited lifespan of 15 to 30 years.
 Costs range from $7 and $9 per square foot.